best-practice-and-impact/govcookiecutter-lite/docs/govcookiecutter_structure/docs_structure_README.md

-# `govcookiecutter` structure
+# `govcookiecutter-lite` structure

-This page provides information on the `govcookiecutter` repository structure.
+This page provides information on the `govcookiecutter-lite` repository structure.
 Further detail on folder contents is available:

 ```{toctree}